Biz-Group/fabric-v1/PRD.md

 #### 3.7.1 Tenancy model

 - **Clerk owns identity + org membership.** Users sign up / sign in via Clerk.
 Orgs are created by a super-admin in the Clerk Dashboard (no self-serve).
-Invitations and member management use Clerk's built-in UI (`<OrganizationProfile />`, invite emails).
+Fabric calls the Clerk Admin API for invitations, pending-invite revocation, and member removal so Clerk membership and Fabric membership remain aligned.
 - **Fabric owns roles.** A Convex `memberships` table stores `(userId, clerkOrgId, role)`.
 Fabric's three-tier role hierarchy (admin/contributor/viewer) is defined here, not in Clerk — this keeps role evolution independent of Clerk's plan tier and lets the same user hold different roles in different orgs.
 - **Every tenant-scoped row carries `clerkOrgId`.** Functions, departments, processes, conversations, and processFlows each have an indexed `clerkOrgId` field. `users` stays org-agnostic (identity is global, membership is per-org).
 - **Row-level authorization is enforced in every Convex function.** Reads filter by `clerkOrgId` via compound index.
 Writes stamp `clerkOrgId` on inserts and verify that every parent document referenced in the mutation belongs to the caller's active org (defeats ID-substitution attacks across tenants).